wp-plugins/errnio-mobile-gesture-monetization/readme.txt

 * **Text Selection** - enhanced with a simple addition of promoted actions like search, share or related content.
 Much like our search offers, these promoted actions enable you as a site owner to add incremental revenue to the site.
 * **Bottom bar** - in certain mobile browsers, an additional bottom bar is displayed, providing options of browsing related content, sharing, quick links to popular exit sites, and a new tab to continue browsing.

-= How it Work s=
+= How it Works =
-The errnio plugin reaches out to errnio servers and injects the errnio gesture recognition code.
+The **errnio plugin** reaches out to errnio servers and injects the errnio **gesture recognition code**.
-The gesture recognition code taps into your visitor gestures, performed on your site, and analyses which errnio monetization unit will work effectively - choosing among the several units detailed above. errnio works with various 3rd party advertisers by connecting the right offers to the right gesture in the right context in and the right time - ONLY and EXCLUSIVELY within the errnio gesture functions.
+The gesture recognition code taps into your visitor gestures, performed on your site, and analyses which errnio monetization unit will work effectively - choosing among the several units detailed above. errnio works with various 3rd party advertisers by connecting the right offers to the right gesture in the right context in and the right time - **ONLY** and **EXCLUSIVELY** within the errnio gesture functions.
 We never inject ads into your site!

 Using the unique **errnio** plugin maxmizes your full monetization potential on mobile web.